-CSAC employs an Executive Director and five Counselling Therapists.
-Our organization is led by a small group of volunteers who sit on the Board of Directors and assist with the programs and services we provide in our communities.
+CSAC employs an Executive Director, Bookkeeper, Client Intake Supervisor and four Counselling Therapists.
+Our organization is led by a group of volunteers who sit on the Board of Directors who advise on the programs and services we provide in our communities.

 Jamie Matthews – Executive Director – firstname.lastname@example.org

-Jamie joined CSAC in September 2020 as our Executive Director.
-Jamie brings with him over a decade of non-profit leadership experience.
-Having experience in fund development and in marketing and communications, we are thrilled to have Jamie join our team!
-He is originally from Cape Breton where he attended CBU in the Bachelor of Arts in Community Studies program, which is also where he developed his passion for supporting those in the vulnerable sector.
+Jamie brings with him over a decade of progressive non-profit leadership experience.
+Having experience in fund development, as well as marketing and communications, we are thrilled to have Jamie join our team as our Executive Director!
+He is originally from Cape Breton where he attended Cape Breton University in the Bachelor of Arts in Community Studies program, which is also where he developed his passion for supporting those in the vulnerable sector.
 He then moved to Toronto to attend Ryerson University as a graduate in their Gerontology program.
-While there he worked for numerous national print and online publications, developing multi-million dollar advertising campaigns for some of our countries most recognizable brands.
+While there, he worked for numerous national print and online publications, developing multi-million dollar advertising campaigns for some of our countries most recognizable brands.

-After being away for 10 years, he returned home to the Maritimes and made a career shift into the non-profit sector.
+Following his return home to the Maritimes, he made a career shift into the non-profit sector.
 Having worked at the Alzheimer Society of New Brunswick, the New Brunswick Sports Hall of Fame and at Hospice Fredericton, he has developed a proven track record in helping non-profits reach their full potential.
 In addition to his fundraising and marketing experience, he has also worked with numerous Boards to create a highly engaged team of both staff and volunteers.
-Jamie also brings with him great compassion for those in need of support.
-Whether it is supporting those struggling with a diagnosis of dementia, motivating underprivileged children to become active in support, or with those coping with end-of-life, and now with those impacted by sexual assault – Jamie is a passionate advocate for those needing support and a voice.
-We are excited to have Jamie join our team!
+Jamie also brings with him a great compassion for those in need of support.
+Whether it is supporting those struggling with a diagnosis of dementia, motivating underprivileged children to become active in their community through sport and education, or with those coping with end-of-life, and now with those impacted by sexual violence – Jamie is a passionate advocate for those needing support and a voice.
+These opportunities have Jamie with the skills in effective Board relations, operations, fund development and fundraising, donor and media relations, volunteer management, strategic planning and budgeting as well as grassroots community-based program delivery.

-Sara-Lynne Lantz – Counselling Therapist and Client Intake Supervisor – email@example.com
+Sara-Lynne Lantz – Client Intake Supervisor and Counselling Therapist – email@example.com

 Sara-Lynne (she/her), a ten year Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA) and Registered Counselling Therapist Candidate, holds a Master of Education in Counselling from Acadia University and has been a Trauma Counsellor with the CSAC since 2016.
 She strives to create a trauma-informed and empowering space for all gender identities and cultures through individual and small-group counselling and support and psychoeducational programming.
 Utilizing a client-centred approach, Sara-Lynne